-- Supported 255 children. - Reunited 24 children with their parents, in their family home. - 93% of children we worked with remained at home with their families. - 82% of families reached their goals with some being signposted to early help services to complete their plans. - We have supported all areas of Children's Services in Powys including the Integrated Disability Service, Assessment and Care and Support teams, Fostering Service, Adoption Service and Children Looked After Services. - Reunited 37 children with their families or supported them to live independently. - 6.
+- Supported 255 children. - Reunited 24 children with their parents, in their family home. - 93% of children we worked with remained at home with their families. - 82% of families reached their goals with some being signposted to early help services to complete their plans. - We have supported all areas of Children's Services in Powys including the Integrated Disability Service, Assessment and Care

+- and Support teams, Fostering Service, Adoption Service and Children Looked After Services. - Reunited 37 children with their families or supported them to live independently. - 6.
 We continue to promote and refer into the Regional Domestic Abuse Perpetrators' programme, which is delivered in partnership with Calan DVS and Montgomeryshire Family Crisis Centre.
 We attended operational team meetings to raise awareness and share information about the scheme. - 7.
 We have provided resources for schools (cards to support relationship and sex education discussions for every school which has done the Whole School Approach to Relationship and Sex Education training).
 We have made available C-card (where to access free condoms) resources, and these will be used by youth workers to co-deliver relationship and sex education sessions in schools.
 We meet quarterly to review delivery and to explore further ways in which we can best support schools.

-1. Further develop multi-agency family centres in the south of the county.

-- 2. Develop a strategy for supporting unaccompanied asylum-seeking children. - 3.
+- 1. Further develop multi-agency family centres in the south of the county. - 2.
+Develop a strategy for supporting unaccompanied asylum-seeking children. - 3.
 Further develop our supported lodgings service. - 4.
-Implement our Bright Spots action plan to better support our looked after children.
+Implement our Bright Spots action plan to better support our looked after children. - 5.
+Explore options for using the virtual school to improve the percentage of care leavers in education, employment or training.

-- 1. Recruit an employment access officer (carried forward from 2021-22). - Create a strategic workstream to focus on the aspirations, experiences, opportunities, barriers, support, and assets available to people at risk of exclusion from full and equal participation in work, leisure, and learning.
+- 1. Recruit an employment access officer (carried forward from 2021-22). - 2.
+Create a strategic workstream to focus on the aspirations, experiences, opportunities, barriers, support, and assets available to people at risk of exclusion from full and equal participation in work, leisure, and learning.